311Lab/DePocket/README.md

 # Main Pipeline

-The backbone generation code is  is derived from the https://github.com/swanss/peptide_design project.
+The backbone generation code is  is derived from the https://github.com/swanss/peptide_design project, including its Boost-based C++/Python binding.
+Please follow the build instructions in that repository to compile the shared library.
+Since Boost-based builds are not beginner-friendly, we are working on migrating to pybind11, which will be available in a future release.

 ## Input Setup: